it-beard/evo-bot-go/README.md

 # Telegram Bot

 This project contains a Telegram bot implemented in Go.
+Tested on Windows 11.

 ## Building the Executable